ebrest993/UpDat-aBase/README.md

 * A walkthrough video demonstrating the functionality of the application.

 * The URL of the GitHub repository, with a unique name and a README describing the project.

+you'll want to create schema and seeds check for bonus and required

+INQUIRER QUESTIONS
+#1.
+What would you like to do?
+view all employees
+    - shows whole table
+view all employees by department
+    -which department would you like to see employees for?

+view all employees by manager
+add employee
+    -first name
+    -last name
+    -role
+    -manager
+remove employee
+    -which employee
+update employee role
+    -which employee
+    -what's their new role
+update employee manager
+    -which employee
+    -who's the new manager
+view all roles
+add role
+remove role
+view all departments
+add department
+remove department
+view total utilized budget by department quit